Care and maintenance

 Teak is a heavy, hard wood with a high natural oil content, making garden furniture very weather-resistant.
 By applying teak oil, you can preserve the wood's original color, which would otherwise turn silvery-gray over time.

-If you treat your furniture with teak oil, you can regularly clean it with a well-wrung cloth dipped in soapy water.
-Follow up by wiping it with a dry cloth.
+If you treat your furniture with teak oil, you can clean it regularly with a well-wrung cloth dipped in soapy water.
+Then wipe with a dry cloth.
 If your garden furniture is left untreated, it is sufficient to carry out the same treatment at least once a year.

-Initially, the wood fibers may raise after treatment.
+Initially, the wood fibers may stand up after treatment.
 In this case, sand the entire piece of furniture again with a sanding sponge or sandpaper.
-Always sand in the direction of the wood fibers, parallel to the grain.
-After sanding, the furniture should be treated again.
+Always sand in the direction of the wood fibers, i.e. parallel to the grain.
+After sanding, the piece of furniture should be treated again.

-Garden furniture is available in various plastic materials, all of which are highly weather-resistant.
-However, all materials, even UV-protected ones, will fade over time when exposed to intense sunlight.
+Garden furniture is available in various plastic materials that are very weather-resistant.
+However, all materials, even UV-protected ones, fade over time when exposed to intense sunlight.

-Despite the weather resistance of plastic, it should not be forgotten that garden furniture is exposed to the elements, including dirty rainwater, bird droppings, leaves, pollen, and berries.
-Before hard-to-remove stains develop, garden furniture should be regularly cleaned with a soft brush or sponge using water and a little dish soap.
+Despite the weather resistance of plastic, it should not be forgotten that garden furniture is left outside and is exposed to dirty rainwater, bird droppings, leaves, pollen and berries.
+Garden furniture should be cleaned regularly with a soft brush or sponge with water and a little washing-up liquid before stains that are almost impossible to remove appear.

 Glass

-Please always refer first to the manufacturer's care instructions that may have been provided with your furniture.
+Please always refer first to the manufacturer's care instructions, which may be supplied with your piece of furniture.

 CLEAN GLASS PROPERLY